 Delta alone canceled at least 224 flights Monday, or 7% of its operations, while United canceled 128 flights and American Airlines (AAL) nixed 67.
 CNN has reached out to the three airlines for comment on the flight cancellations.

-“Delta teams continue to safely manage through compounding factors affecting our operation this weekend, including higher-than-planned unscheduled absences in some of our work groups, weather, and air traffic control constraints,” a Delta Air Lines spokesperson said.
+“Delta teams continue to safely manage through compounding factors affecting our operation this weekend, including higher-than-planned unscheduled absences in some of our work groups, weather, and air traffic control constraints,” a Delta Air Lines spokesperson said Sunday.
 “Canceling a flight is always our last resort, and we sincerely apologize to our customers for any disruption to their travel plans.”

 It’s going to be a summer of travel hell, experts warn.
 Though airlines received $54 billion in federal assistance during Covid’s peak to avoid involuntary layoffs, they now have fewer employees than before the pandemic — especially pilots — after offering buyouts and early retirement packages to trim staff and save money.
 As a result, operations can quickly fall apart when there’s bad weather, understaffed air traffic control centers or sick staff.